paulscherrerinstitute/ADZMQ/README.md

 ADZMQ
 =====

-This project marries ZeroMQ with areaDetector framework, in two folds:
+This project attempts to integrate ZeroMQ with areaDetector framework, in two folds:

 * a driver pulls data from a ZeroMQ server and generates NDArray.
 * a plugin publishes NDArray as ZeroMQ server.